Kryod/rustacean/readme/docker.md

 ## Contribute

-To work on the bot with docker you must build the Dockerfile.test image.
-Don't forget to set your config.toml
+To work on the bot with docker you must build the `Dockerfile.test` image.
+Don't forget to fill in your `config.toml` file.

 ```sh
 user@machine:~$ sudo docker build -t rusttest -f Dockerfile.test .